What the VSIP Offers Students

 - Identify as a member of an underrepresented community

-- Be currently enrolled in an accredited college or university
+- Be enrolled in an accredited college or university for the duration of the internship

 - Commit to maintain confidentiality with the highest level of integrity and respect for others